Mridula Sinha: Literary contribution

-Films & TV adaptation : Mridula Sinha's work like Jyon Mehendi Ko Rang, a novel is adapted into a T.V.
-Serial and short Story l "Dattak Pita" and autobiography on Vijayaraje Scindia Rajpath se lok path par are made into feature films as Dattak and Ek thi Rani Aisi Bhi respectively.
-All her major literary works adapted in films and TV are by National awards winner film maker Gul Bahar Singh.
+Films & TV adaptation : Mridula Sinha's works such as the novel Jyon Mehendi Ko Rang has been adapted for a TV serial, with the short story "Dattak Pita" and the autobiography on Vijayaraje Scindia Rajpath se lok path par are made into feature films as Dattak and Ek thi Rani Aisi Bhi respectively.
+All her major literary works adapted for films and TV have been by the national award-winning film maker Gul Bahar Singh.